Denis Epstein

-Denis Epstein (born 2 July 1986) is a German professional footballer who plays for TSG Balingen II.
+Denis Epstein (born 2 July 1986) is a German former professional footballer who played as a left winger.

 Career

 Youth clubs

-Epstein played for three youth clubs, ranging from 1995 to 2005, including the youth teams of Bayer 04 Leverkusen, Fortuna Köln, and 1.
+Epstein played for three youth clubs, ranging from 1995 to 2005, including the youth teams of Bayer Leverkusen, Fortuna Köln, and 1.
 FC Köln.
 In the 1998–99 season, he made a rivalry switch from Bayer Leverkusen to 1.
 FC Köln.
 He was picked up as a senior team member for 1.
 FC Köln II in 2005, playing 31 games for the third division reserve team and scoring three goals.

 1. FC Köln

 Epstein made his senior debut for 1.
 FC Köln in the Bundesliga in a 4–1 loss against Hannover 96.
 He scored his first Bundesliga goal against VfL Wolfsburg after he being substituted on for Dimitrios Grammozis.
 He ended a seven-game losing streak for the relegation-threatened club.
 After that, he rarely started a match for Köln, scoring only one goal in the 2006–07 season.